 \Chen: Department of Information Systems and Analytics, National University of Singapore, nanchen@nus.edu.sg.
 Tsai: Department of Economics, National University of Singapore, tt-sai@nus.edu.sg.
-For their helpful comments, we thank Zarek Brot-Goldberg, David Byrne, Junhong Chu, Andrew Rhodes, Joel Waldfogel, Julian Wright, and seminar participants at the National University of Singapore, the National Taiwan University, the 12th World Congress, the University of Melbourne, Toulouse School of Economics, SKK GSB, and Applied Economics Workshop.
+For their helpful comments, we thank Zarek Brot-Goldberg, David Byrne, Junhong Chu, Andrew Rhodes, Joel Waldfogel, Julian Wright, and seminar participants at the National University of Singapore, the National Taiwan University, the 12th World Congress, the University of Melbourne, Toulouse School of Economics, SKK GSB, Applied Economics Workshop, and 14th Digital Economics conference.
 We thank Lee Wei Qing and Zhang Hui for their superb research assistance.
+This research had financial support including the tier 1 research grant and the start-up research grant at National University of Singapore.